 If you’re going to take advice from anyone, shouldn’t it be Dame Helen Mirren?
 A true veteran of the business who still continues to shine in every film project she partakes in, Mirren is a Hollywood legend, beloved by all who know her on screen and off.
-Mirren recently sat down with Refinery 29 to talk about her new role as Death in 2017’s Optimal Beauty, a role she plays with great cheer and chipperness.
+Mirren recently sat down with Refinery 29 to talk about her new role as Death in 2017’s Collateral Beauty, a role she plays with great cheer and chipperness.
 When Arianna Davis asks Mirren her advice to young women who want long, successful careers, Mirren's had an answer almost instantly--and it’s damn good.

 So here are her secrets--you ready?